andrewacashner/hearingfaithms/chapters/chapter-3.md

 Infans quidem est, sed Verbum infans, cujus ne ipsa quidem infantia tacet."]

 \noindent
+The term refers to Christ as the Word who is both "infant" and "unspeaking," since like the Spanish *infante* in Padilla's villancico, the Latin word *infans* can have either meaning.

 Bernard is himself drawing on an older tradition of the theology of the Word going back to Saint Augustine, who reiterates this trope throughout his dozens of Christmas sermons.